-Planning a trip, whether a weekend getaway or a 2 week-long trip abroad, is an exciting process.
-That is, until you go to book your flight.
+Planning a trip, whether a weekend getaway or a two-week-long trip abroad, is an exciting process.
+That is until you go to book your flight.
 How do you know if you’re getting the best deal?
-When should you actually pull the trigger?
+When should you pull the trigger?
 It can easily make a pleasant experience into one that makes you sweat bullets.

-Don’t worry, there are some practical steps you can take to ease your worry when searching for airline tickets.
-We’ll walk you through our best tips for finding a deal on your flight, including the best day to actually book it.
+However, you can take some practical steps to ease your worry when searching for airline tickets.
+We’ll walk you through our best tips to find cheap flights, including the best day to book them.

-- 4 What’s the most expensive day to book a flight?
+When is the best time to book a flight?

-There are a lot of factors that influence airline ticket prices.
-In general, however, the best day to search for flights is on a Sunday.
-Research from Expedia and the Airlines Reporting Corporation for 2018 indicates that this is the best day to find both domestic and international tickets.
+There are a lot of factors that influence flight prices.
+In general, however, the best day to book a cheap flight is on a Sunday.
+Research from Expedia and the Airlines Reporting Corporation indicates that this is the day to find the cheapest fares for both domestic and international flights.

-Does the day of the week really affect ticket prices?
+Does the day of the week really affect flight prices?

 Yes, it really does.
 The day you purchase your ticket can influence your final airfare cost quite heavily.
 For domestic flights, buying on a day other than a Sunday or a Saturday could result in a price increase between 8% and 27%.

-The difference is even greater with international flights, for which you can expect to pay 15% to a whopping 120% more when you book on a different day of the week.
-Clearly, you should definitely make the effort to book your flight on a weekend, especially if you’re traveling abroad.
+The difference is even more significant with international tickets.
+You can expect to pay 15% to a whopping 120% more when you book on a different day of the week.
+So, you should definitely make an effort to book your flight on a weekend, especially if you’re traveling abroad.

-There’s a traveler’s myth going around that airlines like to send out online sale alerts on Monday nights, which then go into effect on Tuesday mornings.
-While this may be true from time to time, it’s not a consistent way for searching airfare deals.
-Plus, the Expedia/ARC report looked at prices for a full year, so the argument for booking on a Sunday takes into account any kind of last minute sales.
+There’s a traveler’s myth going around that major airlines like to send out online sale alerts on Monday nights, which then go into effect on Tuesday mornings.
+While this may be true occasionally, it’s not a consistent way of searching for the best flight deals.
+Plus, the Expedia/ARC report looked at flight prices for an entire year, so the argument for booking on a Sunday takes into account any last-minute airfare sales.

-Plus, the same flight can fluctuate in price multiple times leading up to the departure date.
-Start tracking early to understand the average and then you can jump on a great opportunity when it arises.
+Plus, the same flight can fluctuate in price multiple times leading up to the date of departure.
+So start tracking early to understand the average.
+Then, you can jump on a great opportunity when it arises.

 What’s the most expensive day to book a flight?

 The answer to this question is Friday.
 If you’re going to book a flight, it’s best to do it on any other day of the week.
-Some travelers hypothesize that the price surge comes from people booking last minute business trips before they head home for the weekend.
+Some people hypothesize that the price surge comes from business travelers booking last-minute trips before heading home for the weekend.

-Whatever the reason, Friday is the most expensive day of the week to book in the U.S. plus most other countries as well.
+Whatever the reason, Friday is the most expensive day of the week to book flights in the U.S. and most other countries as well.
 The data applies to both domestic and international trips when looking at economy class tickets.

 What is the best day to depart?

-One of the potential reasons for saving on these days is because leaving right before the weekend ensures you’ll stay through the weekend.
-The Expedia/ARC report also showed that including a Saturday in your trip could help you save on airfare.
+One of the potential reasons for saving on these days is that leaving right before the weekend ensures you’ll stay through the weekend.
+The Expedia/ARC report also showed that including a Saturday on your trip could help you save on airfare.
 This may reflect a partnership in the hospitality industry to help support hotels, restaurants, and other tourism.

 What’s the cheapest month to fly?